sschuhmi/blogpost/README.md

 ## Results <a name="results"></a>

 The analysis focused on questions concerning the preferred work starts of developers.</br>
-The main findings of the code can be found at the post available [here](https://sschuhmi.github.io/2024/07/05/BlogPost.html) at GitHub pages.
+The main findings of the code can be found in my blog post available [here](https://sschuhmi.github.io/2024/07/05/BlogPost.html) at GitHub pages.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>